Have you ever hit a snag in your writing? Fallen down a plot hole you hadn’t realised was there? Not sure how to get yourself out?

 As well as all that, you have to be consistent, you have to remember subplots, tie up loose ends, keep characters on track.

-How the heck are you suppose to remember all that?
+How are you supposed to remember all that?

 Glad you asked.
 You use questions!

 If you are not generating a shit-load of questions throughout your brainstorming, writing and even editing phase, then you aren’t looking deeply enough at your manuscript.

 Here is what I do